Esri/terraformer/docs/getting-started.md

 <script src="https://unpkg.com/terraformer-wkt-parser@1.1.2"></script>
 ```

-To see Terraformer in action in the browser, check out our [live demos](/examples/browser/index.html).
+To see Terraformer in action in the browser, check out our [demos](../examples/).

 ## Working with Primitives

-Most of the core Terraformer libray centers around using [`Primitives`](/core/#terraformerprimitive), which wrap GeoJSON objects and provide additional functionality.
+Most of the core Terraformer libray centers around using [`Primitives`](./core.md#terraformerprimitive), which wrap GeoJSON objects and provide additional functionality.

-You can create a new [Terraformer.Primitive](/core/#terraformerprimitive) with any GeoJSON object.
+You can create a new [Terraformer.Primitive](./core.md#terraformerprimitive) with any GeoJSON object.

 ```js
 var polygon = new Terraformer.Primitive({